-We next show that the flight-to-safety dynamics described above also occur during run episodes that originate in the stablecoin market.
-The most significant episode so far occurred when Terra, an algorithmic stablecoin and the fourth-largest stablecoin at the time, suffered a run and subsequently collapsed in early May 2022.
-Following a classic flight-to-safety dynamic, this run had negative spillover effects on other algorithmic stablecoins and stablecoins backed by risky assets, whereas those backed by relatively safer assets experienced net inflows.
+Next, we show that these flight-to-safety dynamics also occur during well-known stablecoin runs.
+The most significant episode so far was the May 2022 collapse of TerraUSD (UST), an algorithmic stablecoin and the fourth-largest at the time.
+We show that, following a classic flight-to-safety dynamic, this run had negative spillover effects on other algorithmic stablecoins and stablecoins backed by risky assets, whereas those backed by relatively safer assets experienced net inflows.

-Stablecoins suffered another run triggered by the failure of Silicon Valley Bank (SVB) in March 2023.
+Another stablecoin run occurred in March 2023, triggered by the failure of Silicon Valley Bank (SVB).
 USD Coin (USDC), the second-largest stablecoin at the time, held deposits at SVB.
-As in the May 2022 run, crypto investors responded quickly to news concerning the financial health of SVB by selling or redeeming their USDC tokens.
-Unlike the May 2022 Terra run, which occurred among the riskier stablecoins, the March 2023 run had at its epicenter USDC, which had previously been considered among the safest stablecoins due to its portfolio of Treasury securities and bank deposits.
-The run spilled over into Dai and Frax, both of which were partially collateralized by USDC.
-We show that investors ran from USDC to other stablecoins that they perceived as safer at the time.
-In particular, investors fled to stablecoins based outside the U.S. backed by traditional financial assets, especially Tether (USDT), which were considered riskier during the 2022 run.
+As in the May 2022 run, crypto investors responded quickly to the news by selling or redeeming their USDC tokens.
+The run spilled over to Dai and Frax, both of which were partially collateralized by USDC.
+We again show that investor reactions followed a flight-to-safety pattern.
+However, the flows inverted relative to the May 2022 run because of the different source of risk: investors fled from the formerly safer USDC to other stablecoins based outside the United States and not exposed to SVB, including the formerly riskier USDT.

 Overall, these run and flight-to-safety dynamics observed in the stablecoin market are similar to those observed in the MMF industry.
-During a stress event, investors identify a driver of risk and run away from MMFs that are more exposed to such risk toward relatively safer MMFs or similar vehicles.
-Indeed, during the Global Financial Crisis in 2008, MMF investors ran on prime funds with larger exposures to Lehman Brothers and asset-backed commercial paper (McCabe, 2010; Kacperczyk and Schnabl, 2013; Duygan-Bump et al., 2013), and toward the safety of government funds.
-In 2011, during the European debt crisis, investors ran on funds with exposure to European banks (Chernenko and Sunderam, 2014; Ivashina et al., 2015; Gallagher et al., 2020).
-In 2020, at the onset of the COVID-19 pandemic, funds closer to regulatory liquidity constraints experienced heavier outflows (Cipriani and La Spada, 2020; Li et al., 2021).
-In all these episodes, prime MMFs were exposed to the source of risk and thus suffered outflows, while government MMFs were safer and experienced contemporaneous inflows.
-Importantly, contagion is a feature of both stablecoin and MMF runs; for instance, Cipriani and La Spada (2020) document information contagion from institutional to retail MMFs during the 2020 run.
+During a stress event, MMF investors identify a driver of risk and run away from MMFs that are more exposed to such risk toward relatively safer MMFs or similar vehicles.
+Indeed, during the Global Financial Crisis in 2008, MMF investors ran from prime funds with larger exposures to Lehman Brothers and asset-backed commercial paper (McCabe, 2010; Kacperczyk and Schnabl, 2013; Duygan-Bump et al., 2013), and toward the safety of government funds.
+During the European debt crisis in 2011, investors ran on funds with exposure to European banks (Chernenko and Sunderam, 2014; Ivashina, Scharfstein and Stein, 2015; Gallagher et al., 2020).
+At the onset of the COVID-19 pandemic in 2020, funds closer to regulatory liquidity constraints experienced heavier outflows (Cipriani and La Spada, 2020; Li et al., 2021).
+In all these episodes, prime MMFs were exposed to the source of risk and thus suffered outflows, while government MMFs were deemed safer and experienced contemporaneous inflows.
+Importantly, contagion is a feature of both stablecoin and MMF runs; for instance, Cipriani and La Spada (2020) document information contagion from institutional to retail prime MMFs during the 2020 run.